BleachDev/GarminQ/README.md

 [![Get on Connect-IQ Store](https://img.shields.io/badge/Get_on-Connect--IQ_Store-blue?style=for-the-badge)](https://apps.garmin.com/apps/b4a4c26b-3b55-41d5-a760-978704c1b263)

-GarminQ is an [Experience sampling Method](https://en.wikipedia.org/wiki/Experience_sampling_method) app for Garmin watches, which lets you create simple questions (experiments) which triggers throughout the day or over longer periods of time and logs your responses.
+GarminQ is a Daily Diary / [Experience sampling Method](https://en.wikipedia.org/wiki/Experience_sampling_method) app for Garmin watches, which lets you create simple questions (experiments) which periodically triggers throughout the day or over longer periods of time and logs your responses.

-By recording your responses in real-time, GarminQ can provide invaluable insights into your behavioral patterns, mood fluctuation and daily experiences.
+By recording your responses in real-time, GarminQ can provide invaluable insights into your behavioral patterns, mood fluctuation and daily habits/experiences.

-Data can be easily exported from your watch to any device to be used for visualizing, data analysis or anything else!
-Additional data such as Current Activity, Heart Rate and Body Battery is also attached to your responses which gives even more insight into your data.
+Data can be easily exported from your watch to the cloud with just 1 click, and once uploaded you can visualize, download and manage all your exports via a web interface!
+Additional data such as Current Activity, Heart Rate, Body Battery and Stress is also attached to your responses which gives even more insight into your data.

+GarminQ has been designed and tested to work on almost all Garmin devices, including Instinct watches.

 Want to know more about how it works?
 Then take a look at [TagTime](https://tagtime.com), [Tagtime Web](https://ttw.smitop.com/), [Cactus Sampling Profiler](https://getcactus.app/), [Beeminder](https://www.beeminder.com/)